-Asana is one of the leading task management software programs on the market today.
+Asana (see our review) is one of the leading task management software programs on the market today.
 This simple management tool was initially created by former Facebook executives Dustin Moskovitz and Justin Rosenstein in 2008 to manage the company’s internal coordination.
 It was publicly released in 2011 and has become increasingly popular since that time.
 Intended primarily to boost collaboration and increase productivity, Asana replaces outmoded forms of communication and reduces the need for businesses to rely email correspondence and daily meetings.
 In addition to its basic task management features, this software comes with a host of excellent 3rd-party integrations.
 It has attracted attention from several major clients, including social media platforms like Pinterest and Dropbox, a prominent file-sharing program.

 That said, when it comes to simple and effective task management solutions, Asana is by no means the only game in town.
-In 2011, Fog Creek Software launched Trello, a uniquely structured and highly visual project management program.
+In 2011, Fog Creek Software launched Trello (see our review), a uniquely structured and highly visual project management program.
 Trello is based on a Kanban model and essentially operates like a bulletin board on which you can pin virtual 3×5 cards.
 It is a relatively simple management tool, but it comes with extra features like file storage, automatic email notifications, and customizable permissions.
 Trello has currently attracted over five millions users worldwide, including companies like Kickstarter, PayPal, and even Google.

 Both Asana and Trello offer free, no obligation subscription options, and both are lauded for their simple features and user-friendly interfaces.
 They’re not alike in every respect, however.
 Let’s take a closer look at the two competitors and see how they really stack up in terms of price, customer support, and overall design.

 Both Asana and Trello require users to have access to the internet and an up-to-date web browser.